D-Mielewczyk/euro-temperat-trend-stats/README.md

 **Running the script**:

-1. Make sure your dependencies are up to date using `poetry update`.
+1. Make sure your dependencies are up to date using `poetry update`
 2. `poetry run python src/download.py`

 ### clean.py